HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/operator-migration/helm_operator_core_migration.md

         exit
         ```

-### Disable the migration mode and the deployment.
+### Disable the migration mode and the deployment

 !!!important
-    If Digital Asset Management was used in the Operator-based deployment, you must follow the [DAM migration instructions](helm_dam_migration.md) before disabling migration mode.
+    If Digital Asset Management was used in the Operator-based deployment, you must follow the migrations in the [Operator to Helm migration](../../container/operator-migration/operator_migration_preparation.md) topic section before disabling migration mode.

 1.  **Disable the `migration` mode** by updating the following value in custom-values.yaml